benjaminvanesser/upshot/README.md

 us.trackpadxy

-hints
+notes

+- all inlets and outlets ranging from 0 to 127 take/produce floats

-hovering the cursor over the title of the modules reveals more information. use us.preset.maxsnip to save and recall presets.
+- hovering the cursor over the title of the modules reveals more information.

+- use us.preset.maxsnip to save and recall presets.

 Happy patching!

----Benjamin Van Esser 20200416---
+---Benjamin Van Esser 20200417---